Feature Availability Version 3.0 or above

 - 8 GB RAM

-- JDK 8 (make sure to have Java Development Kit, not just the runtime/JRE).
-Higher versions of JDK are not supported.
+- JDK 8.
+Make sure to have the Java Development Kit, not just the runtime or JRE.
+Higher versions of JDK are currently not supported.
+Click here to review your JDK setup.